 The top two features of Sophos are explained below:

-- Location based Denial: The firewall provides you an option to create your own rules.
+- Location-based Denial: The firewall provides you an option to create your own rules.
 While configuring Sophos, you can configure it to reject packets originating from a certain country or a list of countries.

 - Encrypted Access To Your Office: Wherever you are, if there is an internet connection, you can use it to connect securely to your Office’s private network.
 This is actually a VPN providing encryption so that your data is not accessible to others at the place you are – for example, airport or a coffee house.

-Among other features are network monitoring.
+Among other features is network monitoring.
 This not only monitors how the different devices are functioning but also provides you with data in the form of charts for better understanding.
 From these charts, you can figure out if any app is leaking or using more resources than required.

-On a negative note, Sophos firewall cannot be used on a P2P networks.
+On a negative note, the Sophos firewall cannot be used on a P2P network.
 I do not think many of us still use P2P but, for those who share a common connection without having to keep a central computer running all the time, Sophos is not the answer.
 On the other hand, as shown in the image above, the deployment can be done as a client-server model.
 The computer containing Sophos is connected to the external world while all other devices are connected to that computer.

 Looking for free tools from Sophos?
 Take a look at: